 CNAs work under RNs or LPNs and provide hands-on healthcare to patients.
 They also help patients with daily living tasks they are unable to do themselves, such as bathing, dressing, eating, and going to the bathroom.
 Earning your CNA opens countless doors to employment in the healthcare field.

 Where can a CNA work?
 These 4 healthcare facilities you can work in as a CNA encompass many of the jobs available for CNAs, but this list is not exhaustive.
 CNAs work in countless healthcare facilities as the first line of patient care.
-Read on to learn about the four most common healthcare facilities you can work in as a CNA.
+Read on to learn where a CNA can work, including the four most common healthcare facilities.

 When you imagine working as a CNA, you probably imagine working in a hospital.
 In a hospital, CNAs provide basic care to patients, working with multiple patients each shift.
 Your duties may include gathering intake information, taking vitals, and helping patients with grooming and going to the bathroom.